Matthew 26

 [32] However, after being raised up, I will go before you into Galilee.

-Comments Matthew 26:32 The Lord has told them clearly that He will rise up on the third day and where they should go to meet Him.
+Comments Matthew 26:32 The Lord has clearly told them that He will rise up on the third day and where they should go to meet Him.
 All instructions are clear because it will not be easy for them; it will impact all their hearts, but the Lord has given them instructions on where to go.

 [33] But answering, Peter said to Him, If all will be offended in Thee, I will never be offended.